 What are the right things?
 For me the first thing to introduce is the brand, specifically what you do, whom you serve, and what makes your business unique.
 It is important to involve your marketing team in this overview, which should excite your new staff about the brand.

 Provide a history lesson of the company, highlighting key facts, ownership, and key executives.
 This is a great opportunity to involve the owners or senior executives to set the stage for your new people.

 Next, introduce employees to your customers and what they expect of the company and staff.
 I like to introduce some high level service skills and the mindset required, because after all, for most organizations this is an important priority.

 Finally, ensure you provide a detailed introduction of the values of the company.
 Remember, your values define how staff act and interact with each other, their customers, the community, and the company itself, so for me this is where the most time should be spent on day one.

 I know you will still have a need (and want) to do paperwork and review rules as part of the new hire’s introduction, but try to keep that until day two, or move these tasks online, whereby they can be completed prior to their important day one experience.

 Commit to making day one something your new employees will talk about, or even rave about!
 Set the stage for what you hope your new staff will do with your customers so that they understand what the real priorities are for the business.
 Make your new employees first day an experience, and then spend the onboarding process, which we will review in my next blog, on how to deliver a great experience to your customers.

 Thanks for reading my blog.
-If you’d like a comprehensive look at the Culture Hacker Methodology, then check out my book on Amazon or on Barnes & Noble.
+If you’d like a comprehensive look at the Culture Hacker Methodology, then check out my book, Culture Hacker.
 Also, for best practices and insights from today’s cutting-edge leaders in company culture, check out the Culture Hacker Podcast on iTunes.